 Mini Bio (1)

-Harrison Ford was born on July 13, 1942 in Chicago, Illinois.
-His father was Irish, his mother Russian-Jewish.
-He was a lackluster student at Maine Township High School East in Park Ridge Illinois (no athletic star, never above a C average).
+Harrison Ford was born on July 13, 1942 in Chicago, Illinois, to Dorothy (Nidelman), a radio actress, and Christopher Ford (born John William Ford), an actor turned advertising executive.
+His father was of Irish and German ancestry, while his maternal grandparents were Jewish immigrants from Minsk, Belarus.
+Harrison was a lackluster student at Maine Township High School East in Park Ridge Illinois (no athletic star, never above a C average).
 After dropping out of Ripon College in Wisconsin, where he did some acting and later summer stock, he signed a Hollywood contract with Columbia and later Universal.
-His roles in movies and television ("Ironside" (1967), "The Virginian" (1962)) remained secondary and, discouraged, he turned to a career in professional carpentry.
+His roles in movies and television (Ironside (1967), The Virginian (1962)) remained secondary and, discouraged, he turned to a career in professional carpentry.
 He came back big four years later, however, as Bob Falfa in American Graffiti (1973).
-Four years after that, he hit colossal with the role of Han Solo in Star Wars (1977).
+Four years after that, he hit colossal with the role of Han Solo in Star Wars: Episode IV - A New Hope (1977).
 Another four years and Ford was Indiana Jones in Raiders of the Lost Ark (1981).

 Four years later and he received Academy Award and Golden Globe nominations for his role as John Book in Witness (1985).
 All he managed four years after that was his third starring success as Indiana Jones; in fact, many of his earlier successful roles led to sequels as did his more recent portrayal of Jack Ryan in Patriot Games (1992).
 Another Golden Globe nomination came his way for the part of Dr. Richard Kimble in The Fugitive (1993).
 He is clearly a well-established Hollywood superstar.
 He also maintains an 800-acre ranch in Jackson Hole, Wyoming.